se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

 ## Selecting a harness

-The first think you'll interact with is the harness.
-These tend come in three
+The first thing you'll interact with is the harness.
+These tend to come in three
 flavors:

 - **TUI**, short for Terminal User Interface.
 These run in your terminal.
 Works